 THE EARLY YEARS

-In 1985 we moved to Chapel Hill Golf Club in McHenry and played there until 1991.
-The highlight of the Chapel Hill years was the only hole-in-one in the history of G.O.L.F.
+The inaugural golf outing at Villa Olivia Golf Club in Bartlett, Illinois ultimately became the Greater Organization for the Less Fortunate and the Annual Chicago Charity Classic..
+The number of players increased dramatically over the next two years, requiring a move to Renwood Golf Club in Round Lake Beach, Illinois, where the outing was played from 1980 to 1984.
+We moved to Chapel Hill Golf Club in McHenry, which was the home of the only hole-in-one in the history of G.O.L.F.
 On August 9, 1987, Tom Lally aced the 162 yard 8th hole with a self described soft 4 wood (Lynx) into a raging wind and won a 1987 Volkswagen Cabriolet convertible donated by Jennings Chevrolet & Volkswagen.
-From 1992 to 1995, the event was played at Chevy Chase Golf Club in Wheeling, and in 1996 the Chicago Charity Classic moved to its current home at the Glenview Park Golf Club in Glenview, Illinois.
+From 1992 to 1995, the event was played at Chevy Chase Golf Club in Wheeling,

+In 1996, the Chicago Charity Classic moved to its current home at the Glenview Park Golf Club.
 In 2014, the Glenview Park Golf Club began renovations so the outing was held at the Wilmette Park District Golf Club and took advantage of a shotgun start for the first time.
 In 2015, we returned to Glenview with new tees, improved fairways, and faster greens.

 Super Bowl raffle

 In 2006, G.O.L.F. added a second fundraising event – Super Bowl Raffle – to support one or two Cristo Rey High School graduates attending college.
 Cristo Rey is a Jesuit High School in Chicago’s Pilsen/Little Village neighborhood.
 Take a minute and look at Cristo Rey – www.cristorey.net.